-Our STIP Net Sales and Adjusted EBITDA goals are defined on a quarterly basis for purposes of calculating the quarterly STIP payments.
-The quarterly goals align to the Company's annual operating plan and reflect the planned seasonality of our business and operations.
 Achievement of performance goals is calculated on the basis of straight-line interpolation between the threshold, target and maximum bonus opportunities for each applicable metric underlying the performance goal.
-Quarterly and annual payouts under the STIP can range from 0% to 200%, based on Company performance; however, any payment made under the STIP with respect to each quarter is capped at 125% of the quarterly target incentive, with amounts in excess of the cap, up to 200%, payable with the annual payout.
+Quarterly and annual achievement under the STIP can range from 0% to 200%, based on Company performance; however, any payment made under the STIP with respect to each quarter is capped at 100% of the quarterly target incentive, with amounts in excess of the cap, up to 200%, payable with the annual payout.
 The targeted cumulative Adjusted EBITDA metric also serves as a trigger as CPI must achieve the overall Adjusted EBITDA threshold performance in order for any year-end STIP payments to fund.
+Based on Company performance in 2024, our STIP paid out at 125.3% of target over plan, primarily due to strong Net Sales performance.
+Please see "2024 Summary Compensation Table--Non-equity Incentive Plan Compensation" for amounts earned by each of the NEOs under the 2024 STIP.